rocq-community/rocq-community.github.io/index.md

 - projects provide rich metadata and documentation to enable application in other projects and in research.

-Read more in the coq-community [manifesto](https://github.com/coq-community/manifesto).
+More information can be found in the coq-community [manifesto](https://github.com/coq-community/manifesto), in particular on the process for [proposing a new package](https://github.com/coq-community/manifesto/blob/master/CONTRIBUTING.md#proposing-a-new-package).

 ## Contact